justinj/cubeseer/README.md

 * heise - An algorithm, in heise sim notation, to perform on a solved cube
 * heisecase - An algorithm, in heise sim notation, that should solve the image presented
 * size - The size of the cube to show
-* colors - The colors, in U R F D L F order, to have on the cube.
+* colors - The colors, in U R F D L B order, to have on the cube.
 The following colors are supported:
   * w => :white
   * r => :red
   * g => :green